-The other method is to grow the potatoes under black polythene.
-The tubers are planted through the black polythene.
-The advantage of this method is that there is no need to earth up and the new potatoes form just below soil level which means there's no digging to harvest them.
+Another method is to grow the potatoes under black polythene.
+The tubers are planted through slits in the polythene.
+The advantage of this method is that there is no need to earth up and the new potatoes form just below soil level which means there's no digging to harvest them, they'll lie just below the sheet.

 Small crops of potatoes can also be grown in large, deep containers, and this is a good way of getting an early batch of new potatoes.
-Line the bottom 15cm (6in) of the container with potting compost and plant the seed potato just below this.
+Fill the bottom 15cm (6in) of the container with potting compost and plant the seed potato just below this.
 As the new stems start growing, keep adding compost until the container is full.